-The idea of music sampling may seem like it’s cheating to some, but most producers will say that it's totally okay to sample if you're going about it the right way.
+The idea of music sampling may seem like cheating to some, but most producers will say that it's okay to sample if you're going about it the right way.

 Many of the most successful producers in genres like EDM and Hip Hop use samples for their beats.
-Kanye West is a popular example of a producer who is known for samples that many people in the music industry and fans really respect in terms of his craft.
+Kanye West is a popular example of a producer known for samples that many people in the music industry and fans respect in terms of his craft.

-More generally, a lot of creative works including fiction, fashion, and visual art are sampled in one way or another.
+More generally, a lot of creative works, including fiction, fashion, and visual art, are sampled in one way or another.
 Don't let it stress you; music creation is supposed to be a fun process.

 South African DJ and Producer Pagan-za describes it perfectly here:

-"I thought using loops was cheating so I programmed my own samples.
-Then I thought using samples was cheating so I recorded real drums.
+"I thought using loops was cheating, so I programmed my own samples.
+Then I thought using samples was cheating, so I recorded real drums.

-I then thought that programming was cheating so I learned to play drums for real.
-I then thought using bought drums was cheating so I learned to make my own.
+I then thought that programming was cheating, so I learned to play drums for real.
+I then thought using bought drums was cheating, so I learned to make my own.

-I then thought that using premade skins was cheating so I killed a goat and skinned it.
-I then thought that that was cheating too, so I grew my own goat from a baby goat.
+I then thought that using premade skins was cheating, so I killed a goat and skinned it.
+I then thought that that was cheating, too, so I grew my own goat from a baby goat.

 Related Post: Inspiring Quotes For Music Producers

 The best way to sample is with material that you have been given the right to sample.
 Use sites like Splice and Primeloops to get access to samples that won't get you in trouble later down the line.

-Try mixing in your own instrumentation here and there if you can with live instrumentation or MIDI.
+Try mixing in your own instrumentation here and there if you can work with live instrumentation or MIDI.
 Don't limit yourself to sample ideas that the sample creator already put together themselves.

 Many sample packs and loops come in folders with tags that often have samples grouped together by their sound.
 For example, you may come across a few files labeled "cool AF drum", "cool AF synth", and "cool AF bass".

 Effects like EQ, Overdrive, Auto-Wah, Panning, and Reverb can change a sample so much that you're in the territory of original ideas.
 Chopping loops is another great way to make it your own.

 Related Post: 5 Ways To Make Music Without Instruments

-It may not be ideal to have a prominent sound in your song that is exactly like 1000 other songs that are floating out there in the independent music world.
+It may not be ideal to have a prominent sound in your song, exactly like 1000 other songs floating out there in the independent music world.
 You'd be surprised what tweaks and chops can do!

-Get samples from friends or family members that will give you permission to use their sounds.
+Get samples from friends or family members that will permit you to use their sounds.
 Look into obscure sounds that are found in the public domain to add to your beats.
 Create your own loops and then edit and chop them yourself if you want.

-Many people getting into sample libraries really don't have the ear for music, and it's not a good look especially when you're showcasing your tracks to people who are actually musically trained.
+Many people getting into sample libraries don't have the ear for music, and it's not a good look, especially when you're showcasing your tracks to people who are actually musically trained.

 Make sure you have a good command of time signatures and key signatures.
-Know your scales so you don't mix instrumentation melodies that don't make sense together.
+Know your scales, so you don't mix instrumentation melodies that don't make sense together.

 Related Post: Best Music Theory Books For Beginners

 And if you still have a nagging feeling that sampling will take away from your authenticity, simply don't do it!
 It's really a choice that is all your own.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.